saichhor/Smart-Charging/README.md

   --> Gradle JVM" to "adopt-11"</b>
 - After coming home the first thing to do is to start the server and watch if the battery level was correctly set in the Loxone-App.

+## 14.11.2022
+- After asking our internal supervisor again he found out, that I build a request but never sent it with a client.
+SO we added that to the end of the setBatteryLevel()-function.
+I tested it today and found something out.
+I do not know why he is doing this.
+- Looked at the code again and changed it that I got the header returned after the run, and it gave me a link back.
+The strange thing:
+  <br> It does not set the value from the program itself.
+Only when I then
+  copied the link from the run, pasted it into the browser and logged in it sent the value and also set it in the app.